 How to make an animation in Photoshop

-In this post, Castle’s Head of Branding & Design Pete Richardson talks you through how to make an animation in Photoshop, as well as discussing the benefits of Adobe’s new Animate program.
+In this post, Castle’s Head of Branding & Design Pete Richardson addresses how to make an animation in Photoshop.
+Indicating if it’s even possible as well as discussing the benefits of Adobe’s new Animate program.

 How to make an animation in Photoshop?